 - 1. Country of establishment is defined as the geographical location of the business unit booking the transaction. - 2.
-Turnover comprises net interest income, net fee and commission income, net trading income / (expense) and other operating income.
+Turnover comprises net interest income, insurance investment and finance result, net fee and commissions income, net trading income, net leasing income, gain on derecognition of financial assets and other operating income.
 Amounts from other countries (if any), which individually and in the aggregate are immaterial, are allocated to 'Other'.
-In deriving 'Turnover' by country, intercompany turnover arising within the same country is eliminated but intercompany turnover between entities in different geographic locations is reported in the above turnover by geography. - Total turnover and profit or loss before tax are derived from external activities only, i.e. all intragroup transactions and balances between entities included in the prudential consolidation have been eliminated.
+In deriving 'Turnover' by country, intercompany turnover arising within the same country is eliminated but intercompany turnover between entities in different geographic locations is reported in the below turnover by geography. - 3.
+Total turnover and profit or loss before tax are derived from external activities only, i.e. all intragroup transactions and balances between entities included in the prudential consolidation have been eliminated.
 However, in the geographical analysis, transactions between entities in different geographical locations are not eliminated. - 4.
 The number of employees on an FTE basis is shown as the average for the year. - 5.
-The taxation paid numbers disclosed under CRD IV refer to corporation tax only. - The taxation charge represents the corporation tax expense for the current year and excludes deferred taxes, adjustments in respect of prior years and any provisions for uncertain tax liabilities. - 7.
+The taxation paid numbers disclosed under CRD IV refer to corporation tax only. - 6.
+The taxation charge represents the corporation tax expense for the current year and excludes deferred taxes, adjustments in respect of prior years and any provisions for uncertain tax liabilities. - 7.
 Public subsidies are defined to be direct support by the government.
 They do not include any central bank operations that are designed for financial stability purposes or operations that aim to facilitate the functioning of the monetary policy transmission mechanism.
 Moreover, schemes in line with the European Commission's guidance on State Aid are not considered public subsidies in the context of CBCR.
 Furthermore, general tax incentives do not fall within the definition of public subsidy for the purposes of CBCR.

-Copies of the Group's Annual Report and Pillar 3 disclosures for the year ended 31 December 2023 can be obtained from the Group's website at www.bankofireland.com.
+Copies of the Group's Annual Report and Pillar 3 disclosures for the year ended 31 December 2024 can be obtained from the Group's website at www.bankofireland.com.